ElsevierSoftwareX/SOFTX_2020_238/gstlal-spiir/README.md

  - `iir-bank`: location for the SPIIR banks. can give multiple times to process multiple sets of banks.
  - `track-psd`: track the psd on the fly and use this psd for whitening.
  - `psd-fft-length`: psd length in seconds for whitening.
+ - `fir-whitener`: set to 1 if we want to use FIR filters for whitening.
+Set to 0 if using FFT whitening.
+Default is 0.
  - `channel-name`: strain channel name.
  - `cohfar-accumbackground-snapshot-interval`: the various rates of background events, used to estimate FARs for zerolag events, will be snapshotted at multiples of the time defined here.
 If it's set to 0, the background rates will be saved after finishing processing the whole data stream.
  - `cohfar-accumbackground-output-prefix`: the output prefix for the background rates.
 The background output will be saved in the job-tag folder.